CosmoQuestX/CSB7.0/README.md

 You should always use a certificate.
 If you don't have one, try using the free [Let's Encrypt: CertBot](https://letsencrypt.org/getting-started/).

-####Step 2: Copy csb-settings-example.php csb-settings.php and edit the file to match your systems settings
+####Step 2: Copy csb-settings-example.php csb-settings.php and edit
+This file needs editted to match your system's settings. _If you are using https make sure that https is used in this file._

 ####Step 3: Go to http://yourdir/csb-installer/installer.php in your browser.
   This will install databases and setup an admin user using the settings in csb-settings.php